 9. Stools

 In recent years, ergonomic stools have exploded onto the office scene.
-It’s an interesting seating option, but not for everyone.
-While they do foster better posture and are ideal for short to medium-term seating, if you spend several hours at your computer at a time, like ergonomic stools, these can be exhausting to sit in.
+They’re an interesting seating option, but not for everyone.
+While they foster better posture and are ideal for short-to-medium-term seating, sitting on them can be exhausting if you spend several hours at your computer.

 Different Types of Office Chairs Stool (Ergonomic Office School)